Concussion Management and Awareness

 A concussion is a reaction by the brain to a jolt or force that can transmitted to the head by an impact or blow occurring anywhere on the body.
 Essentially, a concussion results from the brain moving back and forth or twisting rapidly inside the skull.

-Facts about concussions from the Center for Disease Control (CDC)
+Facts about concussions from the Centers for Disease Control (CDC)

 - An estimated 4 million people under age 19 sustain a head injury annually.
 Of these, approximately 52,000 die and 275,000 are hospitalized.